tgalinis2020/cen4010-s21-g01/server/api/v1/src/routes/README.md

 If the provided details are correct, an HttpOnly cookie is set within the site's domain containing a JSON Web Token with claims about the user.

-All resource endpoints require that this cookie is set to perform actions that can mutate the data model.
+Most resource endpoints require that this cookie is set to perform actions that can mutate the data model.

 Query String Parameters: `empty`